voxpupuli/puppet-icinga2/README.md

 include ::icinga2::feature::api
 ```

 * Use a custom function implemented in this module to generate a certificate.
-This feature will to the following:
+This feature will do the following:
   * Generate a key and certificate based on the FQDN of the host
   * Save the certificate of another Icinga 2 instance, usually the Icinga master where your Icinga CA is located
   * Generate a ticket based on the TicketSalt